nat-n/poethepoet/README.rst

 By default poe will detect when you're inside a project with a pyproject.toml in the root.
-However if you want to run it from elsewhere that is supported too by using the `--root` option to specify an alternate location for the toml file.
+However if you want to run it from elsewhere that is supported too by using the :bash:`--root` option to specify an alternate location for the toml file.
 The task will run with the given location as the current working directory.

-In all cases the path to project root (where the pyproject.toml resides) will be available as `$POE_ROOT` within the command line and process.
+In all cases the path to project root (where the pyproject.toml resides) will be available as :bash:`$POE_ROOT` within the command line and process.

 Change the default task type
 ----------------------------